The Advanced tab of the PowerPoint Options dialog box contains advanced, and some

 Open all documents using this view: Click within the box shown highlighted in

-Figure 7.
-From this drop-down list, select the view that you want to default for all presentations you open
+Figure 9.
+From this drop-down list, select the view that you want to default for all presentations you

-Slide Show view, or uncheck to prevent the
+slide in Slide Show view, or deselct to prevent

-Prompt to keep ink annotations when exiting: Selecting this check-box prompts to save your changes when you
+Prompt to keep ink annotations when exiting: Selecting this check box prompts to save your changes when

 Using the Pen and Highlighter Tools in Slide Show